bioidiap/bob.pad.face/doc/baselines.rst

 --------------------------------------

 This section summarizes the results of baseline face PAD experiments on the Aggregated Database.
-The description of the database instance, which can be used to run face PAD experiments on the Aggregated Database is given here :ref:`bob.pad.face.resources.databases.aggregated_db`.
-To understand the settings of this database instance in more details you can check the corresponding configuration file: ``bob/pad/face/config/database/aggregated_db.py``.
+The description of the database-related settings, which are used to run face PAD baselines on the Aggregated Db is given here :ref:`bob.pad.face.resources.databases.aggregated_db`.
+To understand the settings in more details you can check the corresponding configuration file : ``bob/pad/face/config/aggregated_db.py``.

 ------------